 - causing severe pain even after taking over-the-counter pain medication,

 - causing difficulty drinking enough fluids to stay hydrated,

 What are the causes of canker sores?

 The cause of most canker sores is not well understood, and multiple factors may cause sores to appear.
-Some possible causes of canker sores include:
+Some possible causes of canker sores include the following:

 - Injury to the mouth may cause simple canker sores.
 Injury could be from vigorous tooth brushing, dental work, braces or dentures, or a sports accident.

 - Acidic foods, including citrus fruits, may trigger a canker sore or make it worse.

 - Food sensitivities or allergies (anything from highly acidic foods to chocolate and coffee)